 After the participants ate a salad, the researchers collected blood samples to measure the quantity of absorbed fat-soluble vitamins and other micronutrients.
 They measured the amount of common fat-soluble vitamins including Vitamin A, Vitamin E, Vitamin K and micronutrients including lycopene (from tomatoes), lutein (from green leafy vegetables) and β-carotene (from carrots).
 The vitamin absorption of the participants in the study was as follows:

 Salad dressings with more fat enhance absorption of fat-soluble vitamins from your salad

 The above graphs show that consuming salads served with the high oil dressing resulted in the highest absorption of fat-soluble micronutrients.
-By contrast, essentially no fat-soluble vitamins were absorbed after eating a salad with a fat-free dressing.
-These results demonstrate that fat is needed to “unlock” the fat-soluble nutrients in vegetables.
+By contrast, eating a salad with a fat-free dressing resulted in essentially no fat-soluble vitamin absorption.
+Fat is needed to “unlock” the fat-soluble nutrients in vegetables.

 It is worth noting that the amount of each nutrient absorbed was highly individualized for each participant.
 The amount of oil in the salad dressing required to achieve a similar nutritional benefit was different for each person in the study.
 With this said, the trend was always the same with each participant.
 There was a proportional relationship between fat-soluble micronutrient absorption and quantity of oil in the test salad dressing.

 But aren’t we supposed to limit the amount of fat we eat?